 4. What are the student’s responsibilities?

-meet with the Director for regularly scheduled appointments.
+- meet with the counselor for regularly scheduled appointments.

-complete the DSO paperwork at the beginning of each term.
+- complete the Disability Services paperwork at the beginning of each term.

 5. What is the responsibility of the Disability Services Office?

-During your first visit with the Director, your documentation will be reviewed and you will be asked what will help you the most.
+During your first visit with the Disability Services counselor, your documentation will be reviewed and you will be asked what will help you the most.
 Your needs are unique, and a plan will be designed to assist you specifically.
-This Individualized Accommodation Plan will be printed for you to take to your instructors on or before the first day of class.
-The Disabilities Services Office will maintain in confidentiality the records, which you provide, and other paperwork that you submit.
+This Individualized Accommodation Plan will be printed for you to take to of instructors on or before the first day of class.
+The Disabilities Services Office will maintain confidentiality of the records, which you provide, and other paperwork that you submit.

-If you are in crisis or an emergency and you need to see the Director, please come to the disability office.
+If you are in crisis or an emergency and you need to see the Disability Services Counselor, please come to the One Stop in the Sink Building.

 6 .
 What are some examples of reasonable accommodations?